margaritahumanitarian/helpafamily/CONTRIBUTING.md

 * Always be kind and have empathy for others.
 * Follow the [GitHub code of conduct](https://github.com/github/docs/blob/main/CODE_OF_CONDUCT.md).
 * Be patient, as this is a volunteer-driven project.

+## Stuck?
+Need Help?

+* Post a comment on the GitHub issue you're working on, with details about where you got stuck.
+* If no issue applies to your situation, you can create a new [GitHub issue](https://github.com/margaritahumanitarian/helpafamily/issues).
+* You can also ask for help in the [Margarita Humanitarian Foundation chat room on Element](https://app.element.io/#/room/#mhf:matrix.org)